How to Make Raisins in the Sun, Oven, or Dehydrator

 Tips for Using a Dehydrator

-• Storage: Once dried, it’s crucial to store the raisins in an airtight container to maintain their freshness.
-A glass jar with a tight seal or a vacuum-sealed bag works well.
-Keep them in a cool, dry place to extend their shelf life.
+Once dried, store raisins in an airtight container like a glass jar or vacuum-sealed bag.
+Keep them in a cool, dry place for optimal freshness.

 Pros and Cons of Using a Dehydrator